Libraries as the Epicenter of Campus

 After six years of design and construction, the Community College of Philadelphia celebrated the opening of its new Library and Learning Commons this fall.
 The project transformed their existing library into a hub for collaboration, whose progressive design invites students to use the space as they need – whether that's studying for an exam, receiving mentorship from tutors, or enjoying some well-deserved downtime in a comfortable environment.

-This interview is the second of our two-part series with leaders from CCP, exploring the qualities of an emerging library typology that challenges the library's traditional role by prioritizing open, collaborative space for students over book storage.
+This interview is the second of our two-part series with leaders from CCP, exploring the qualities of an emerging library typology that challenges the library's traditional role by prioritising open, collaborative space for students over book storage.
 Continue reading to understand what it means to design for students, how this can happen without building new, the functionality of glass-enclosed stacks, and how the design process strengthens the bond among faculty.

 - Joan Bush Ed.D.
 Dean, Educational Support Services